Mntry/MobileToken-Android/README.md

     }
     ```

-3. Add MonetaryMobileToken.aar to your the `dependencies` in your app's build.gradle file.
+3. Add MonetaryMobileToken.aar to the `dependencies` in your app's build.gradle file.

     ```
     dependencies {